dnp3/opendnp3-guide/mkdoc/docs/api/masters.md

 * An enumeration describing the validity of the timestamp for convienence to the programmer.
 * The index of the header within the ASDU

+**Remember that the callbacks for the ISOEHandler methods come from the thread-pool.** Depending on the number of sessions, you may not want to block the stack in these callbacks.
+You might consider allocating some kind of object that is passed to a worker thread to actually write the data to disk/database.

 ### IMasterApplication

 The 3rd parameter in the call to _AddMaster(...)_ is a user-defined interface called _IMasterApplication_.
 It contains